AlirezaHPC/365-examples-from-JavaScript/README.md

 250: Define a function to print the page load phrase when the page is loaded
 251: Define a function to print when the mouse pointer moves away from the button
 252: Print the phrase "samira abdi" is programmer.
-253: Write programs that receive a string and replace the "a" character with the "@" character.
-254: Define the Math class and rewrite the pow method.